 Please refer to the Guidelines for the preparation of a doctoral thesis at the GSLS for details.

-Effective as of April 2022 new guidelines for the preparation of GSLS doctoral theses apply.
+Our guidelines for the preparation of GSLS doctoral theses apply.

 You may choose between the classical “monography” and the “compilation” (chapter/manuscript) style.
 Please consult with your first supervisor/thesis committee before deciding on the format.